JefferyPaul/learngit/readme.txt

-haha
+Git is a distributed version control system.
-git is a distributed version control sysytem git is free softwate
+Git is free software distributed under the GPL.